liveahero-wiki/liveahero-wiki.github.io/_events/2101newyear.md

 ### New Year's Gift Missions

-From 1 Jan 2021 until 14 Jan 2021 23:59 JST there will be special daily missions and limited time missions
+From 1 Jan 2021 until 14 Jan 2021 23:59 JST there will be special additional daily missions and limited time missions

 Daily Missions: